LakeinLove/Mage-The-Awakening/Magic/Arcana/Time.md

   - Time
 ---

-_Time and Fate rule Arcadia; Time is the gross [[Arcanum]] of the pair, governing the progression of events through the ever-advancing present in a way perpendicular to Fate’s subtlety._
+_Time and Fate rule [[Arcadia]]; Time is the gross [[Arcanum]] of the pair, governing the progression of events through the ever-advancing present in a way perpendicular to Fate’s subtlety._

 ---